DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Dr Diana Norris, Dermatology Registrar, Skin and Cancer Foundation Victoria, Carlton, VIC, Australia.
 DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell/Maria McGivern.
 February 2018.

 Transient neonatal pustular melanosis is an uncommon benign pustular condition presenting in newborn infants .
 It is also known as transient neonatal pustular dermatosis and transient neonatal pustulosis.

 Transient neonatal pustular melanosis affects 0.2–4% of newborn infants in the first few days of life .
-It is more common in African-American babies, affecting 4.4% of African-American than in Caucasians .
+It is more common in African American babies than white American babies, affecting 4.4% of African American .

 The cause of transient neonatal pustular melanosis is unknown.
 Some authors have suggested it may be a variant of toxic erythema of the newborn .